 For further information on the Pensions Ombudsman, see Internal dispute resolution and The Pensions Ombudsman—overview.

-In order to understand the issue of costs in relation to pension schemes, it is first necessary to appreciate the right of indemnity that applies as regards a
+In order to understand the issue of costs in relation to pension schemes, it is first necessary to appreciate the right of indemnity that applies

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.